vidpresso/vpstreamer-linux/README.txt

 == License

 This software adopts the libobs license which is GNU Public License (GPL) version 2.
-The full license text can be found in the file LICENSE_GPLv2.txt.
+The full license text can be found in the file 'COPYING'.